 At the beginning of your ERP journey, you’ll probably discuss with several ERP vendors and consulting firms the costs associated with different ERP systems.
 Then, during ERP implementation, project managers will monitor business benefits and costs.
+Measuring the benefits of ERP is important during this time.

 Once you’re live on a new ERP system, the measuring and monitoring does not end.
-This is the time to get a post go-live measurement of ERP benefits realization and return on investment.
+This is the time to get a post go-live measurement of ERP system benefits realization and return on investment.

 While ROI may seem subjective, you can actually use a generic formula and common guidelines.
+Learn how to measure ROI and benefits realization after ERP system go-live.

 ERP Selection Guide